meghanmc/ECE3360/Project/README.md

 ## Implementation

 To implement our project, we chose to use a Nokia 5110/3310 LCD unit as the user display, and a 3 x 4 matrix keypad as the interface for user input.
 Interfacing these components with the ATmega88PA and development board required that we also incorporate a 3.3 V Voltage regulator, and High-to-Low logic level shifter.
-This hardware will be described in further detail in the sections below.